apache/spark/docs/sql-programming-guide.md

 `createDataFrame(pandas_df)`.
 To use Arrow when executing these calls, users need to first set the Spark configuration 'spark.sql.execution.arrow.enabled' to 'true'.
 This is disabled by default.

+In addition, optimizations enabled by 'spark.sql.execution.arrow.enabled' will fallback automatically to non-optimized implementations if an error occurs.
+This can be controlled by 'spark.sql.execution.arrow.fallback.enabled'.

 <div class="codetabs">
 <div data-lang="python" markdown="1">
 {% include_example dataframe_with_arrow python/sql/arrow.py %}